-We Offer Appointments Online, for ELL Writers in Buck 09, and Face-to-Face in Ames
+We Offer Appointments Online and in Ames 105B!

 Online Appointments via Your Webcam

 the Student and Faculty Resources section of our website.
-There you will discover complete directions under #13.
-For online
+There you will discover complete directions under "Online

 Tips for Getting the Most Out of Your Appointment: